thatemilio/butor/readme.md

   var tutor = new Tutor();
 ```

-Now we need to add our tour's steps.
+Now we need to add our tutor's steps.
 Each step's `Object` requires, at minimum, three keys:

 * element: a jQuery selector string pointing at the element that needs a popover
 * title: a string to use as the popover's title